rahualrai/bisonbytes_2025/README.md

-# Emergency Guardian
+# GuardianAI

-Emergency Guardian is a real-time health monitoring and emergency response system that leverages wearable devices, AI, and automation to ensure users receive immediate help during emergencies.
+GuardianAI is a real-time health monitoring and emergency response system that leverages wearable devices, AI, and automation to ensure users receive immediate help during emergencies.

 ## Inspiration

 Every day, wearable devices collect vast amounts of personal health data, but much of it remains underutilized.
-Emergency Guardian transforms this passive data collection into active, life-saving care.
+GuardianAI transforms this passive data collection into active, life-saving care.
 By leveraging wearable technology, we ensure that users are protected when they need help the most.

 ## What It Does

-Emergency Guardian integrates with Garmin smartwatches to monitor users' health and detect emergencies automatically.
+GuardianAI integrates with Garmin smartwatches to monitor users' health and detect emergencies automatically.
 Here's how it works:

 1. **Health Monitoring**: Garmin smartwatches send health data and alerts to our server.
 2. **Data Storage**: MongoDB securely stores health data for tracking and analysis.